How Many Days in a Row Can You Work in California?

 A key question you might ask is, How many days in a row can you work in CA?
 In general, every worker should have days of rest.

 California law normally prohibits an employer from requiring you to work more than six out of seven days.
+Which means you should not be required to work 7 days in a row in California.
 On the surface, this rule might seem pretty straightforward.

 However, the rule doesn’t always mean that your employer can’t require you to work seven days in a row.
 Please read on for clarification.